Our Music Team

 Deputy Lead Section Leader

-Baritone Section Leader
+Deputy Musical Director & Baritone Section Leader

 Liz grew up in a musical family and enjoyed singing in choirs when she was at school.
 More recently she met a member of Spinnaker who invited her along to a rehearsal evening, and Liz quickly got the bug for barbershop singing.
 She joined the chorus in January 2014 and sings in the Baritone section.
 “I can’t get enough of singing with Spinnaker,” Liz enthuses.
 “If I have to miss a rehearsal it leaves a huge gap.
 So I do everything I can to get there each week, and I always go home on a real high.”
-When Liz is not singing she likes to spend time with her partner Tom and going to the theatre, especially to see musical productions.
+When Liz is not singing she likes to spend time with her husband Tom and going to the theatre, especially to see musical productions.